Breaking the Myths about the Lottery

 4. Playing the Same Numbers Will Eventually Make Me Win

-Although we like to think that by playing the same numbers repeatedly will lead to a big win one day, that isn’t the case.
-Much like myth #2, every number has equal chances of being drawn.
-Statistics show that every lottery ticket has one on 57 chances to match three numbers.
+Although we like to think that playing the same numbers repeatedly will lead to a big win one day, that isn’t the case.
+Much like myth #2, every number has an equal chance of being drawn.
+Statistics show that every lottery ticket has one in 57 chances to match three numbers.